 Phantoms or Fakes?

-- MORE: If you would like to submit a photo for analysis please go here.
+- MORE: If you would like to send me a photo for analysis please go here.

 - MORE: EDWARDIAN SPIRITUALIST PHOTOGRAPHS